Provably fair vs RNG 2026: the cryptographic check vs the server-side audit

 • the brand's mapping formula converts those bytes into a game outcome.
 Same inputs always produce the same output.

-• The full byte-level walkthrough is in the algorithm internals post and the seven-step verification post.
+• The full byte-level walkthrough is in open the audit and read more.

 The same primitive (HMAC-SHA256) secures Bitcoin block hashes and TLS certificates.
 The assumption underneath all three uses is "SHA-256 is cryptographically secure".
 That assumption has held for 20+ years.